openvcloud/docs/docs/Monitoring/Dashboards/create_custom_dashboards.md

 - m: values collected per 5 minutes
 - t: total aggregated value

-In what follows, all steps are documented in order to create a simple dashboard visualizing the average read and write IOPS of all virtual machines.
+In what follows all steps are documented in order to create a simple dashboard visualizing the average read and write IOPS of all virtual machines.

 The very first step is selecting **+ New** from the **Dashboard** menu:

 ![](NewDashboard.png)

-You'll get an empty dashboard with one row.
+You'll get an empty dashboard, with one row.

 From the hamburger menu on the left of the row select **Add Panel > Graph**: